 Sherri holds a master’s degree in public culture from the University of Pennsylvania.
 Her research explored the impact of children’s television on the social development of girls and their ability to form diverse friendships.

-Abigail serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
-She is a junior studying Media Studies and Production within Klein College of Media and Communication.
-She is expected to graduate in May 2020.
-In the future, Abigail hopes to pursue a career within the media industry and is considering children’s media or late-night entertainment.
-For more on Abigail, check out her LinkedIn.
+Andrew serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
+He is a junior, double major, studying Media Studies and Production with a concentration in production, and Advertising with a concentration in copywrite, within Klein College of Media and Communication at Temple University.
+He is expected to graduate in May 2021.
+In the future, Andrew hopes to pursue a career within the media or advertising industry and is considering all forms of media and advertising (though he prefers creative writing ventures).
+For more on Andrew, check out his LinkedIn.

 Former Project Staff: